*Portfolios

 Robert Schumann Aphorisms

-Composer Robert Schumann was famous for his aphorisms (observations containing some degree of truth) and well as his music.
+Composer Robert Schumann was famous for his aphorisms (observations containing some degree of truth).
 This image is one of several from the 2006 Ravinia One Score program.

 Hairs Looking at You, Kid.